emqx/emqx/apps/emqx_rule_engine/README.md

 message matches the topic filter and all the conditions are met, the rule is triggered.
 The rule can then transform the message and route it to a different topic, or send it to another service (defined by an EMQX bridge).
-The rule engine's message data transformation is designed to work well with JSON formatted data.
+The rule engine's message data transformation is designed to work well with structured data such as JSON, avro, and protobuf.

 A rule consists of the three parts **MATCH**, **TRANSFORM** and **ACTIONS** that are